 As the capital city of Australia, Canberra has over 70 vegan-friendly restaurants for its 400,000+ residents.
 But be prepared to build your own meal at many of them, as dedicated vegan restaurants are few and far between.

-Give these a try: Blu Ginger, Sweet Bones, and Kingsland.
+Give these a try: Blu Ginger, Sweet Bones, and Utopia (previously named Kingsland).

 Brisbane is located in the subtropics of southeast Queensland and has plenty of veggo options to go around.

 Give these a try: Vege Rama, The Green Edge, and Sun & Earth Organics.

 I also must mention the amazing markets that pop up each week around Brisbane.
 If you’re in Brissy on the weekend, try the New Farm, Milton and West End Markets for fresh local fruits, vegetables, and treats.
 If you’re there during the week, pop by the City Markets for a midday lunch or snack.